priyankakpathak/priyankakpathak.github.io/_posts/2020-07-18-Teaching-biking-lessons.md

 `She: But won't you be running with me?
 Will I still fall?`

-`Me: Of course, you cannot learn a bike without falling.
+`Me: Of course!
+You cannot learn a bike without falling.
+That is the rule.
 In fact, you are lucky that you just fell once or twice.
 I had bad accidents while learning bike.
-And, sometimes I won't be around and, in that case, you will have to either manage how not to fall or learn how to not get yourself hurt in case you fall.
+And, sometimes if I am not around you will have to either manage how not to fall or learn how to not get yourself hurt even if you fall.
 While we are learning how to ride, you will fall, and you should learn what to do in those situations.
 Since you cannot reach ground while you are sitting (remember, the bike is bigger than her height), try to get up and touch your feet on ground.
 The bike will fall, but you will not.
 You should continue to stand.
 Just remember to try to touch your feet down.
 Alright?`

 She nods her head pretending to understand what I said while also trying to memorize it.
 We have few incidents where she did fall, but she remembers the little trick and she did not get hurt at all.
 More importantly, the fear of falling went away because she knows how to not get herself hurt.